EMDK/docs/edge/source/guide/personalshopper.md

     try {
     personalShopper.cradle.disable();
     } catch (CradleException e) {
       e.printStackTrace();
     }

 ##Diagnostic
-**To get Diagnostic interface, use the ‘diagnostic’ member variable of the personalShopper object**
+**To get Diagnostic interface, use the 'diagnostic' member variable of the personalShopper object**

 To get Diagnostic Parameters like Battery state of health, State of charge , Time to Empty , Manufacturing Date, Required Charging time , Charging elapsed time ,Days since battery replaced and time since last reboot.